jrmontag/mnist-sklearn/saved_models/README.md

-saved models will go here
+this is where we'll save our models